How to manage Linux File System?

 > \# resize2fs /dev/vgubuntu/root/

-The list of commands to extend the ‘root’ partition Ubuntu Desktop 18.04 LTS
+Expanding the 'root' Partition: Ubuntu Desktop 18.04 LTS

 > \# growpart /dev/sda/ 1